getml/reflect-cpp/docs/bson.md

 };
 ```

-A `person` can be turned into a bytes vector like this:
+A `person` can be serialized like this:

 ```cpp
 const auto person = Person{...};